The key to calm, positive meal times is a healthy feeding relationship with an appropriate division of responsibilities between adults and children.

 Make Regularly Scheduled Meals a Family Priority

 Young children need the reassurance of structured meal and snack times.
-Eating on the run can be okay for adults but it doesn’t suit children well.
+Eating on the run can be sufficient for adults, but it doesn’t work well for children.
 Whether you are eating at home or at a restaurant, take the time to sit down and eat with your child.